History of wine

 History and evolution of wine in the world - Origin of wine

 According to recent studies, Georgia is considered the birthplace of wine.
-In 2015, archaeologists in southeastern Georgia discovered ancient clay vessels called Qvevri with remnants of grape seeds grown inside.
+In 2015, archaeologists in southeastern Georgia discovered ancient clay vessels called Qvevri with remnants of grape seeds that had grown inside.
 Through this research and the various methods implemented, researchers dated these artifacts to 6000 B.C.
 To be more precise, said archaeologists worked in the ruins of the settlement of Dangreuli Gora (south of Tbilisi), discovering a large amount of grape seeds dating back to 6000 B.C.
 Interestingly, the morphological and ampelographic characteristics of the seeds found were identical to those of Vitis vinifera sativa and thus attest to the presence of viticulture.
 Furthermore, the oldest area in the world where wine is produced is actually shared between Georgia, Armenia, and possibly Azerbaijan.
 This seems logical since, about 8 thousand years ago, there was no political or even religious distinction between these three countries.

 Between myth and reality: the evolution of the world's oldest drink

 In a more recent era, Prof. McGovern has conducted some of the most exciting studies on the arrival of wine in France.
 In fact, McGovern confidently asserts that the Italians taught the French the art of wine more than 2,400 years ago.
-Molecular archaeology is now the reason why researchers could confirm that the French learned these skills as early as 425 BC.
+Molecular archaeology is now the reason why researchers can confirm that the French learned these skills as early as 425 BC.
 Thus, the same question arises: Who taught the French the art of viticulture and winemaking?
 It was likely the ancient Italians, confirms Patrick McGovern.

 In addition, McGovern says Vitis vinifera, known as the Eurasian grape, is the source of 99 percent of the world's wine and was domesticated about 9,000 years ago in the mountains of the Near East.
 The architects of the spread of wine culture in the Mediterranean then became the Canaanites, Phoenicians, and Greek merchants.
-In fact, in the short passage of two centuries, they devoted themselves to building ships and exporting their wine not only to the northern Mediterranean countries but, particularly, to France.
+In fact, in the short passage of two centuries, they devoted themselves to building ships and exporting their wine not only to the northern Mediterranean countries but, particularly to France.

 McGovern and his colleagues analyzed organic residues that seeped into vessels recovered from the ancient French port city of Lattara (Lattes) to understand when wine cultivation began in France.
 They found that the vessels were definitely of Etruscan style, and the evidence detailed in their publication "Proceedings of the National Academy of Sciences" confirmed that they contained wine between 500 and 475 B.C.
 Therefore, it seems that the French appreciated Etruscan wine and decided to plant their first vineyards as well.